Sometimes, no matter what you do, your hair looks and feels greasy.

 There are things you can do to go to bed with wet hair without it getting greasy:

-If waking up with greasy hair is becoming a regular occurrence, you may need to switch shampoos.
-Try using one that is specially formulated for oily hair.
+If waking up with greasy hair is a regular occurrence, you may need to switch shampoos.
+Try using one specially formulated for oily hair to reduce the oil on the scalp.

 Style Hair into a Bun

-Unless you change your cotton pillowcases daily, your wet hair will collect all that while you’re sleeping, so you’ll wake up with greasy hair.
+Cotton pillowcases absorb the oils, sweat, and dead skin cells from the face.
+Unless you change your pillowcases, your wet hair will accumulate everything while sleeping, so you’ll wake up with greasy hair.

 How Do You Sleep with Wet Hair So It Looks Good in the Morning?